9 Key Food and Beverage Industry Trends (2024-2027)

-And it’s finally getting one: the food industry is investing in ecommerce, robotics and technology like never before.
+And it’s finally getting one: the food industry is investing in Ecommerce, robotics, and technology like never before.

-1. Food and Beverage Goes DTC
+1. Food and beverage DTC sees massive growth

-But in 2020, it’s the fastest-growing category in online retail.
+Food and beverage is now the fastest-growing category in online retail.

-US online grocery sales are projected to hit $59.5 billion in 2023.
+US online grocery sales are projected to hit $187.7 billion in 2024.

 One reason is the COVID-19 pandemic.

-In the US, this led to a 110% increase in daily online grocery sales in April alone.
+In the US, this led to a 110% increase in daily online grocery sales in April 2020 alone.

 The DTC baby food brand Yumi offers a weekly subscription plan.

 With all those benefits, it’s no surprise that the DTC model is popular with investors.

 Another common aspect of DTC food startups is a focus on underserved markets.